Macro shot of a sprayed design on a cardboard

 Stenciling is very easy.
 However, to ensure it works as well as possible and you achieve exactly the result you want, there are a few small things to keep in mind.
 Below, we have summarized some hints and tips for you.

-How sharp and precise you can apply your design to the desired surface mainly depends on two factors: the material thickness of the stencil and how closely it lies on the surface during paint application.
-By choosing the right stencil and paint application method, you achieve the ideal result for your specific requirements.
+How sharply and precisely you can apply your motif to the desired surface depends mainly on two factors: the thickness of the stencil material and how tightly it adheres to the surface when the paint is applied.
+By choosing the right stencil and paint application method, you can achieve the ideal result for your specific requirements.

-Our thinner material thicknesses, whether plastic (0.35mm) or metal (0.5-1mm), allow for a much higher resolution during laser cutting.
-Thus, we can cut much more delicate texts & motifs.
+Our thinner material thicknesses, whether plastic (0.35 mm) or metal (0.5-1 mm), enable a much higher resolution during laser cutting.
+This means we can cut much more intricate texts and motifs.
 Of course, the stencils are still stable.

 §D-Zahl 2021 mit Schablonenstatistiken